If you do assembly work long enough, you will be faced with this question sooner or later: “Should I use a thread locking liquid on this bolt?”

 Here are some guidelines to follow to help determine which strength to use for different applications:

-• PURPLE – Low strength it is most commonly used in light assembly applications and on hardware such as set screws and bolts up to 1/4”or M6.
+• PURPLE THREAD LOCK – A low-strength threadlocker, it is most commonly used in light assembly applications and on hardware such as set screws and bolts up to 1/4”or M6.
 It works well in applications that have light vibration or when you might have to make some adjustments later.
-Typically with this strength, you will still be able to use hand tools for removal after the product has been allowed to cure.
+Typically with this strength, the bolt will still be able to be removed with hand tools after the product has been allowed to cure.

-• BLUE – Medium strength is like the purple when used on hardware larger than 1/4”.
+• BLUE THREAD LOCK – This medium strength threadlocker is like the purple thread lock when used on hardware larger than 1/4”.
 It is best used in places with medium vibration and on bolts that typically don’t need to be removed or adjusted routinely.
 Metaltech Products, Inc. (MPI) recommends using it on hardware larger than 1/4” up to ¾” or 20mm.
 Avoid using this strength on set screws, fine threaded bolts, or specialty headed bolts such as Allen Heads, Torx, and Phillips head screws because you might strip out the head or cause damage to the threads, sacrificing the integrity of the assembly.
 On larger bolts you will be able to remove the hardware with hand tools after the product has been allowed to cure.

-• RED – High strength should only be used on hardware that you don’t want to remove.
+• RED THREAD LOCK – This high-strength threadlocker should only be used on hardware that you don’t want to remove.
 Typically, you will have to use mechanical tools to remove the hardware after the product has cured.
 Use it on hardware larger than 1-1/16” or 27mm.

 Mark Newell, Metaltech Products, Inc.